 Top 10 relief pitchers

 While there are seven newcomers in the top 10 this year, a familiar face takes the top spot, with Liam Hendriks vaulting from No. 4 a year ago.
-On the night he was anointed as baseball's top reliever, the free-agent right-hander also found a new team.
-A source told MLB.com's Mark Feinsand that Hendriks agreed with the White Sox on a three-year deal with a club option for $54 million.
+On the night he was anointed as baseball's top reliever, the free-agent right-hander also found a new team, signing a three-year deal (plus a 2024 club option) with the White Sox that will guarantee him $54 million.
 Hendriks was brilliant once again for the A's in 2020, posting a 1.78 ERA with a 0.67 WHIP, 14 saves, 37 strikeouts and only three walks in 25 1/3 innings.
 The other two holdovers from last year are Aroldis Chapman, who falls from No. 2 to No. 7, and Josh Hader, who drops from third to 10th.